omahs/docs-6/docs/contracts/lido.md

 Therefore:

 ```
-balanceOf(Alice) -> 2 tokens which corresponds 2 ETH
+balanceOf(Alice) -> 2 stETH tokens
-balanceOf(Bob) -> 8 tokens which corresponds 8 ETH
+balanceOf(Bob) -> 8 stETH
 ```

-## Beacon Stats Reporting
+# Beacon Stats Reporting

-One of the most important parts of protocol, it's precise and steady reported data about current balances of validators.
-Such reports happen once at defined period of time, called frame.
-Frame duration set by DAO, current value is 24 hours.

-To update stats on main Lido contract oracle demands quorum to be reached.
-Quorum - is a necessary amount of reports with equal stats from offchain oracle daemons run by protocol participants.
-Quorum size and members controlled by DAO.
-If quorum wasn't reached next report can happen only at the first epoch of next frame (after 24 hours).
+Lido protocol relies heavily on oracles reporting beacon chain data precisely and steadily.
+Oracle reports come in once in a preset period of time called frame.
+The frame duration is set by the DAO and is currently set at 225 epochs (~24 hours).

+Oracle collects data from off-chain oracle daemons run by protocol participants.
+Oracle requires quorum to be reached in order to submit data to the Lido main contract, i.e. oracle needs a certain minimum amount of identical daemons reports.
+Quorum size and the list of oracle members are controlled by the DAO and can be monitored [here](https://mainnet.lido.fi/#/lido-dao/0x442af784a788a5bd6f42a01ebe9f287a871243fb/).

-Report consists of count of validators participated in protocol - beacon validators and total amount of ether on validator accounts - beacon balance.
-Typically beacon balance growth from report to report, but in exceptional cases it also can drops, because of slashing.
+Oracle report contains the number of beacon chain validators participating in protocol and the total beacon balance staked.
+Typically the beacon balance increases from report to report, but in exceptional cases it can also drop because of slashing penalties.

-- When beacon balance grown between reports, protocol register profit and distribute reward of fresh minting stETH tokens between stETH holders, node operators, insurance fund and treasury.
-Fee distribution for node operators, insurance fund and treasury can be set by DAO.
-- When frame was ended with slashing and new beacon balance less than previous one total supply of stETH becomes less than in previous report and no rewards distributed.
+### No oracle report scenario

+Lido oracle collects data about rewards/penalties and reports total ETH balance to Lido staking contracts.
+However, there is a chance of oracle not submitting report on a given day (e.g. because oracle daemons wouldn't have reached the quorum).
+In this case, no rebase occurs on this day, and the stETH balances stay the same until the next report arrives ~24 hours later.
+This next report includes up-to-date data, and stETH balances would update accordingly to catch up with the skipped day.

 ## View Methods